CoherentLabs/StarterGuide/guide/content/chapters/chapter-8/index.md

 ## Building the inventory grid

-We can now start building our Inventory grid - we will first add a new screen in the `index.html` file called “inventory” and data-bind it like we did for the Settings Menu in the previous chapter.
+We can now start building our Inventory grid - we will first add a new screen in the `index.html` file in the `.pause-menu` beneath the `.settings-menu` called “inventory” and data-bind it like we did for the Settings Menu in the previous chapter.
 This time, however, the `activePauseMenu` should be inventory instead of settings.

 ```
 <div class="inventory" data-bind-if="{{PlayerModel.activePauseMenu}} === 'inventory'">